Reception of WikiLeaks: Support for WikiLeaks

 In early December 2010, Noam Chomsky offered his support to protesters across Australia planning to take to the streets in defence of WikiLeaks.
 In an interview for Democracy Now!, Chomsky criticised the government response, saying, "perhaps the most dramatic revelation ... is the bitter hatred of democracy that is revealed both by the U.S. Government – Hillary Clinton, others – and also by the diplomatic service."

+In his 2015 book, L'Art de la révolte.
+Snowden, Assange, Manning, philosopher Geoffroy de Lagasnerie wrote "WikiLeaks rises up against the assumption that a democratic state should accept non-democratic spheres, outside the law, where arbitrary decisions reign.
+The organisation ... has taken as its slogan: 'Privacy for the weak, transparency for the powerful' ".

 Awards and nominations

 In 2008, Index on Censorship presented WikiLeaks with their inaugural Economist New Media Award.

 In 2009, Amnesty International awarded WikiLeaks their Media Award for exposing "extra judicial killings and disappearances" in Kenya.

 In 2009, Ars Electronica awarded WikiLeaks an Award of Distinction in the Digital Communities category.

 In 2011, Walkley Foundation for Journalism awarded the "Most outstanding contribution to journalism" Walkley Award to WikiLeaks.
 The Sydney Peace Foundation Gold Medal, the Martha Gellhorn Prize for Journalism, the Blanquerna Award for Best Communicator, the Walkley Award for Most Outstanding Contribution to Journalism, the Voltaire Award for Free Speech, the International Piero Passetti Journalism Prize of the National Union of Italian Journalists, the "VII José Couso Press Freedom Award" from Colexio Profesional de Xornalistas de Galicia and Club de Prensa de Ferrol and the Blanquerna Faculty of Communication awarded the "Blanquerna Best Communicator Award" to WikiLeaks.

 In 2012 the Privacy International Hero of Privacy.

 In 2013 the Global Exchange Human Rights People's Choice Award, the Yoko Ono Lennon Courage Award for the Arts and the Brazilian Press Association Human Rights Award.

 In 2014 the Kazakhstan Union of Journalists Top Prize.

 Additionally, Wikileaks was nominated for awards but did not win:

 1 February 2011, Norwegian politician and musician Snorre Valen nominated WikiLeaks for the Nobel Peace Prize, totalling six nominations for the Nobel Peace Prize in consecutive years (2010-2015) for the organisation.

 2015 Wikileaks received a nomination for the UN Mandela Prize.
 Six nominations for the Nobel Peace Prize in consecutive years (2010-2015).